shukriadams/whobrokethebuild/src/Wbtb.Extensions.Messaging.Slack/README.md

         Config:
         - Token: <slack access token>

+### Sandbox mode

+This plugin can be forced into sandbox mode by setting its Config `Token` value to `sandbox`.
+It is most improbable that an actual Slack API token be this value.

 ### Build involvement alerting

 To inform user that they are involved in a build break/fix